Topological response in open quantum systems with weak symmetries

 \emph{Discussion and outlook.--} Our work demonstrates that weak symmetries can protect topological responses in mixed-state bosonic systems, extending beyond the strong-symmetry requirement discussed in previous studies.
-Our approach differs from previous ones extending the circuit approach from pure to mixed states via quantum channels~\cite{cirac2021rmp,ruiz2024lmp} or fast local Lindbladian evolution~\cite{coser2019quantum}, which requires strong symmetry to strictly preserve the symmetry charge within each phase~\cite{ma2023prx, degroot2022quantum}.
-This distinction arises from different perspectives in generalizing from the pure state cases, where topological phases are defined either by their topological responses as order parameters \cite{hassan2010rmp,qi2011rmp,pollmann2012prb,zaletel2014njp} or equivalently, as equivalence classes connected by symmetry-preserving finite-depth circuits \cite{chen2013prb}.
+Our approach differs from previous ones extending the circuit approach for pure states to define mixed-state phases via local quantum channels~\cite{ruiz2024lmp} or fast local Lindbladian evolution~\cite{coser2019quantum}, where existing nontrivial generalizations~\cite{ma2023prx, degroot2022quantum} of bosonic SPT phases rely on strong symmetry.
+This distinction arises from different perspectives in generalizing from the pure-state cases, where SPT phases can be described by their topological responses as order parameters~\cite{hassan2010rmp,qi2011rmp,pollmann2012prb,zaletel2014njp}, or more formally with the circuit approach, as equivalence classes under symmetric local unitary transformations~\cite{chen2013prb}.
 In mixed states, these approaches lead to different notions of phases.
-The order-parameter approach resolves a weak-symmetry protected phase, characterized by quantized responses and selection rules in string order parameters (see Fig.~\ref{fig:AKLT_string}).
+The order-parameter approach reveals a weak-symmetry protected phase, characterized by quantized responses and the selection rule for string order parameters (see Fig.~\ref{fig:AKLT_string}).
 This notion of phase has a clear operational meaning and is detectable in current experimental platforms \cite{endres2011science, semeghini2021science,iqbal2024nature, karch2025arxiv}.